agentbigman/Agentbigman.github.io/resume.md

 _September, 2009 - April, 2010_

-I audited information infrastructure of some large Indian corporations like PowerGrid Corporation, Corporation Bank, NHDC Ltd., IRCON International Ltd., Oriental Bank of Commerce and some other small private companies and colleges.
+I audited information security infrastructure of some large Indian corporations like PowerGrid Corporation, Corporation Bank, NHDC Ltd., IRCON International Ltd., Oriental Bank of Commerce and some other small private companies and colleges.
+Helped in drafting Information Security Policy for PowerGrid Corporation.

 -------------------